gaepdit/db-helper/Readme.md

 ### `DBUtilities` Class

 This class does not need to be instantiated.
-It includes several useful shared functions for working with database data.
-The most useful is `DBUtilities.GetNullable(Of T)` which helps handle data retrieved from nullable columns in the database (handling DBNull appropriately).
+It includes two shared functions to simplify handling of NULL values in database data (DBNull).

 ## How can I help make it better?